-For the past three years the Law Offices of Donald P. Schweitzer has been a part of The Pasadena Pathways Program.
+For the past three years Schweitzer Law Partners has been a part of The Pasadena Pathways Program.
 An organization which offers local high school students an opportunity to work as summer interns at various Pasadena business locations, to help them break into the career of their choice.
 To get a better perspective about the program, I sat down with this summer’s intern, Emmy Flores, to get a first-hand look at her experience with the company.

 Emmy is a Pasadena native, born and raised in the heart of the city.
 She currently attends Pasadena High School and will be in the graduating class of 2018.

 We entered the companies’ conference room and as we sat, the 17-year old’s nervous jitters are endearing rather than awkward.
 As we talk about her high school, she begins to smile as I get the abbreviation wrong.

 “PHS” she corrects me and smiles as she relaxes into her seat.
 Her professionalism and youthfulness are clear by her attire.
 She wants to be here, this internship is a step toward her future, which she takes seriously but also approaches with a millennial perspective.